Jeremi360/PyFox/README.md

 If you won to compile/run this you will need:

 - [python version 3.x][2]
-- Gtk and Webkit from gi repository:
+- Gtk(3.10 or higher) and Webkit from gi repository

-   - Linux check your dist repos
-   - [Windows][3] - download "pygi-aio-*-setup.exe"

 - My [Grabbo lib][4]
+- Granite Lib from gi repository

 To run just double click on main.py in corwbar folder.